itwela/readio-monorepo/readio-ios/EAS-SETUP-GUIDE.md

 cd Documents/Projects/Lotus/readio-ios/

+eas update --branch preview --message "wew the gials are coming together, building to see if all packages will work before i go any further"
-eas update --branch preview --message "added smaller updates for now, bigger notifications updates otw" This should be eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"
+This should be
+eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"